Five Years in Russian Prison for Spreading False News on Virus

 MOSCOW (AFP) — Russian lawmakers on Tuesday were to consider legislation imposing severe punishment — including up to five years in prison — for people convicted of spreading false information about the novel coronavirus.

-If found guilty of inadvertently causing a person’s death or other grave consequences by spreading “intentionally false” information about life-threatening circumstances, a person would face a fine of up to 2 million rubles ($25,000) or up to five years in prison.
+If found guilty of inadvertently causing a person’s death or other grave consequences by spreading “intentionally false” information about life-threatening circumstances, a person would face a fine of up to $25,000 or up to five years in prison.

-The proposals also foresee punishment — including a fine of up to 1.5 million rubles and up to three years in prison — for harming a person’s health by spreading false information.
+The proposals also foresee punishment — including a fine of up to $19,000 and up to three years in prison — for harming a person’s health by spreading false information.

 The proposals are part of a package of draft legislation that also imposes tough punishment — including up to seven years in prison — for people breaking coronavirus quarantine rules.